Environmental public health

 You can protect yourself and those in your care by following these simple steps:

-• Monitor the epidemic thunderstorm asthma risk forecast on the Vic Emergency app.
+- Monitor the epidemic thunderstorm asthma risk forecast on the Vic Emergency website.

 Who is most at risk of thunderstorm asthma?